osic/ref-impl/documents/osic-docs/download-container.rst

 ~~~~~~~~~~~~~~~~

 There is a numerous tools that implement the PXE mechanism.
 However, we
-decided here to use Cobbler since it is a powerful, easy to use and
+decided here to use Cobbler since it is powerful, easy to use and handy
-handy when it comes to quickly setting up network installation
+when it comes to quickly setting up network installation environments.
-environments.
-Cobbler is a Linux based provisioning system which lets
+Cobbler is a Linux based provisioning system which lets you, among other
-you, among other things, configure Network installation for each server
+things, configure Network installation for each server from its MAC
-from its MAC address, manage DNS and serve DHCP requests, etc.
+address, manage DNS and serve DHCP requests, etc.

-Setup LXC linux bridge
+Setup LXC Linux bridge
 ~~~~~~~~~~~~~~~~~~~~~~

 In order to use the LXC container, a new bridge will need to be created: